 This trope was made popular by Judy Garland and Mickey Rooney in the 1930s, but saving the unfortunate through musical theater is a surprisingly resilient Stock Plot.
 Nothing like a show to bring out The Cast Showoff and showcase their lesser-known talents.
 It can even work when there's no orphanage to save, as Taxi demonstrated by giving a whole show, in which the main cast performed song and dance numbers.

-This trope causes no end of frustration for those who work in theater.
-Especially those who have to explain just how long it takes and how much it costs to "put on a show!"
+This trope causes no end of frustration for those who actually do work in theater, especially when they have to explain just how long it takes and how much it costs to "just put on a show."

 - Ciel and crew from Black Butler hire some actors to put on a play for a bunch of orphans (for publicity rather than money, they already have plenty of that).
 When the actors get delayed, guess who has to fill in the cast...